IlginIcozu/Lumina/README.md

 Lumina is a further exploration of using p5.js and WebGL shaders together to generate a striking visual style that maintains a balance between organic and digital elements.
 We employed a **serial** technique to structure the process.

-n this project, we created basic shapes using `vertex()` & `curveVertex()` functions in p5.js.
+In this project, we created basic shapes using `vertex()` & `curveVertex()` functions in p5.js.
 Later, these shapes were processed through an FBM (Fractal Brownian Motion) shader to create a cloudy texture.
 This cloudy texture was then passed into another shader, which applied a swirl effect to it.
 For the final process, we used a custom shader to manipulate the canvas, creating fractured and bent entities.

 ## Detailed explanation of the **serial** process.